Weekend trip to Red Wing, Minnesota

 Known for iconic pottery and handcrafted boots, Red Wing’s well-preserved downtown and Mississippi River and bluffs make it one of Minnesota’s most romantic weekend getaways.

 Whether you arrive by train on Amtrak's Empire Builder, by car on Highway 61 or by bike on the Cannon River Valley Trail, swing into Red Wing Depot along the river.
 Besides serving as the city visitor center and functioning depot, it also has an arts gallery and store for area artists.

 Stroll through hotel shops and along historic Main Street, which includes the Uffda Shop, a classy blend of Scandinavian housewares, holiday decor and gifts.

-Have your camera handy for the size 638½ work boot at Red Wing Shoe Company Museum and Store.
+Have your camera handy for the size 638½ work boot at Red Wing Shoe Store and Museum.
 The second floor of this downtown shop covers the evolution of work boots in America and includes some kid-friendly displays.
 Ask about weekday tours of the off-site factory.
 The store's main floor includes dress shoes, work boots and hiking boots; the basement is stacked with outlet bargains.

 Grab a 3 Pigs Burger (beef and Italian sausage topped with ham and bacon) at Bev's Cafe downtown or have a sweet snack or lunch sandwich at Hanisch Bakery and Coffee Shop before taking your own boots a-walking for the afternoon.